 However, despite this suffering, Nightingale was not without a sense of humor.
 During her time in Balaklava, she found herself in the position of attempting to book passage on a ship for a Newfoundland dog “of huge size.”
 As she explains, “His master (one of those many Medical Officers, who have persecuted my work and maligned my name) was ordered home In charge of sick, & left his dog in charge of me, who am the “Refuge for Orphans & the Asylum for the Widdy”, charging me to send him the dog.
 The dog cannot write.
 Is there a Quarter-Master General for dogs?”

 Personal letters can serve an important role in the construction of historical narrative, but they can also give us insight into those who inspire and influence us.
-The letters of Florence Nightingale, handwritten and preserved through the museum, show that a woman who is now renounced as a figurehead in nursing was also a woman whose own ups and downs were not unlike what most of us experience on a daily basis.
+The letters of Florence Nightingale, handwritten and preserved through the museum, show that a woman who is now renowned as a figurehead in nursing was also a woman whose own ups and downs were not unlike what most of us experience on a daily basis.
 They remind us that she truly lived.